Apply for a copy certificate

 The easiest way to apply for a copy certificate is online.
 The online applications forms set out below can be completed for an online application and payment, printed out for your use or taken as a guide to the information required to enable us to supply a copy certificate.

-There is a non refundable administration charge of £1.00 per certificate for applications made online.
+From 1st April 2014 there is a non refundable administration charge of £3.00 per application made online.

 The administration charge is in addition to the fee for a certificate.

-Certificates issued are sent out via 2nd Class Royal Mail.
+Certificates issued will be sent out via 1st class Royal Mail standard post.

 Please note that it will take up to 4 working days before we are able to deal with your application.